ThomasWeinert/Carica-XPath-Functions/README.md

 # XSLT Functions

-This is project tries to add Xpath/XSLT 2.0 function to PHPs XSLTProcessor.
+This is project tries to add [Xpath 2.0 functions](https://www.w3.org/TR/xpath-functions-31) to PHPs XSLTProcessor.
+It does not aim for a complete implementation.
+Just for some useful features.

+If you have a function that you would like to have added please open an issue.

 How it works: